Pooja-saini467/interactivePricing/README.md

   - [Built with](#built-with)
 - [Author](#author)

-##Overview
+## Overview

--View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Use the slider and toggle to see prices for different page view numbers -It is complete responsive.
+- Use the slider and toggle to see prices for different page view numbers

-##Screenshot
+- It is complete responsive.

+## Screenshot

 <img src = "https://github.com/Pooja-saini467/interactivePricing/blob/main/design/desktop-design.jpg?raw=true">